 Table of Contents

-Soreness and discomfort are both common after LASIK surgery, as is dry eye and itchiness.
+Although LASIK is very safe and recovery tends to be fast, minor pain and discomfort can be expected.
 This is all part of the healing process and totally normal, and you should expect the pain to last just a few days post-op.
 Even if it is normal, it can be inconvenient, so these tips will help you with the healing process and reduce any eye pain after LASIK.

 Patients may be prescribed pain medication or may be recommended an over-the-counter pain reliever.
 Whatever the case, if you feel discomfort after surgery, take that medication as instructed to address these issues.
 Do not surpass the recommended dosage.

 In the first 24 to 48 hours after surgery, be sure to rest your eyes and concentrate on healing.
-That means no reading, watching TV, watching movies, or computer use.
-Rather than strain your eyes, do your best to take it easy so the pain and discomfort passes quicker.
+That means no reading, watching TV, watching movies, or using the computer.
+Rather than strain your eyes, do your best to take it easy so the pain and discomfort pass more quickly.

 You will be given medicated eye drops to use during the first days of recovery to help with the healing process.
 As the weeks go by, you should keep regular moisturizing eye drops handy in case of itchiness or redness.
 Liquid tears can help stop attacks of dry eye before they become more serious.

 Patients will be given eye shields to wear in the first days after surgery, which prevents accidental contact with the eyes and prevents painful rubbing or scratching.
-Be sure to wear those to make the healing process go by smoother.
+Be sure to wear these to make the healing process go more smoothly.

-Dry eye tends to be a recurrent source of pain and discomfort for weeks and even months after LASIK surgery.
-To help prevent painful attacks, we recommend that you avoid places that are dry, dusty, or smoky, as these conditions tend to exacerbate dry eye attacks.
+Dry eyes tend to be a recurrent source of pain and discomfort for weeks and even months after LASIK surgery.
+To help prevent painful attacks, we recommend that you avoid places that are dry, dusty, or smoky, as these conditions could increase the risk of dry eyes after LASIK.

 In the first days after LASIK, your eyes will be very sensitive to bright lights.
-When outdoors, be sure to wear sunglasses and a hat with a brim to help make the sunlight is less harsh on your vision.
-Stay indoors when possible on very bright days during those first few days after LASIK.
+When outdoors, be sure to wear sunglasses and a hat with a brim to protect your eyes from bright sunlight.
+Stay indoors when possible during those first few days after LASIK.

 Effectiveness of LASIK Surgery